donqustix/pam_microsd_login/README.md

 # pam_microsd_login

-Linux authentication with a SD card.
+Linux authentication with an SD card.

 ## Install